circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 * [Integration Tests][wiki-inttest]
 * [Functional Tests][wiki-functest] (or End-to-End tests)

 [Software Testing][wiki-codetest] covers a broad range of techniques, processes and tools.
-The way that you write tests varies depending on the language and framework you are using.
+The way you write tests varies depending on the language and framework you are using.

 ## Continuous Deployment

 If your tests pass, you can deploy your code to different environments, like development, staging, or production.
-How you do this will depend on the infrastructure you are deploying to.
+How you do that will depend on the infrastructure you’re deploying to.
 Some examples:

 * [AWS CodeDeploy][doc-awscd]
 * [AWS EC2 Container Service (ECS)][doc-awsecs]